 Dramatic volcanic landscapes, beautiful beaches, year-round sunshine.
 It isn’t difficult to see why the fourth largest Canary Island is such a popular destination!
 This is an island like no other.
 No really, it’s true!
 The history of volcanic eruptions have made Lanzarote into a landscape that looks truly out of this world.
-You’re a long way from home already, but in Lanzarote you’ll feel like you’re on a different planet!
+You’re a long way from home already, but on a Lanzarote holiday you’ll feel like you’re on a different planet!

 Throw in the lively nightlife and tasty restaurants and you have yourself the perfect holiday, whether you’re here to chill, here to party or here to explore.